Introduction about Spring Security

 Now when you run the application, you’ll see the following result:

-In the user information declaration, as you can see, we will also need to declare the role of the user using the “authorities” attribute, this is used for authorization.
-The password part, actually the password I declare is only “123456” only, the word “{noop}” has another meaning related to the encoder password, I will mention more clearly in the incoming tutorial!
+In the user information declaration, as you can see, we will also need to declare the role of the user using the “authorities” attribute, which is used for authorization.
+The password part, actually the password I declare is only “123456”, the word “{noop}” has another meaning related to the encoder password, which I will mention more clearly in the incoming tutorial!

 So we have the basic configuration file required by a Spring Security application.
 We need to declare this configuration file with the web servlet in the application’s web.xml file.